There have been some questions about how to use SQLite with SQLEditor.

 This page offers some tips.

-The currently recommended driver is the Zentus SQLite JDBC Driver
+The currently recommended driver is the XSerial SQLite JDBC Driver

-We are mirroring source and binaries here for convenience of SQLEditor users and to reduce load on main servers.
+We are mirroring the distribution here for convenience of SQLEditor users and to reduce load on main servers.
 The JAR file contains both source code and binary in a single package.

 The makers of this driver are not affiliated or connected with SQLEditor in any way, please direct support queries relating to SQLEditor and the use of these drivers with SQLEditor to us at firstname.lastname@example.org